 Benchmarks – 2 Weeks

 The first two weeks of the Refining Phase will include several baseline aerobic, anaerobic and strength workouts.
-This will provide you with parameters for appropriately modifying workouts during the rest of the season.
+This will provide us with parameters for appropriately modifying workouts during the rest of the season.
 We will continue to revisit these benchmarks throughout the season to monitor your progress and update your training parameters.
 These benchmarks are not meant to be stressful, but rather to give us an opportunity to establish baseline numbers.

 Lifting Cycle – 20 week cycle

 During the Refining Phase, our lifting cycles will develop strength in the basic lifts: back squat, front squat, deadlift, and press.
-We’ll be specifically focused on improving our 20 rep back squat, and we’ll use variations of each lift (e.g. tempo and pause squats, single leg RDL, and behind the neck presses) to increase our adaptation.
-After 5 weeks we will have a “deload” week without these strength sessions – this will allow our bodies some time to recover and adapt.
+We’ll use variations of each lift (e.g. tempo and pause squats, single leg RDL, and behind the neck presses) to increase our adaptation.
+We will also include “deload” weeks without these strength sessions – this will allow our bodies some time to recover and adapt.

 During the Refining Phase, our gymnastics work will be focused on developing positions and body awareness.
 Over the course of the 22 weeks, we will complete progressions for hollow and arch positions, handstands, muscle up transitions, pistols, L-sits, and jump rope skills.